 No snowboarders allowed (one of 3 left in North America) – Keeping it Pure!

-Alta is a skiers’ paradise, it’s a 2,200 acre skiers’ playground that interconnects with Snowbird.
+Alta is a skiers’ paradise, it’s a 2,614 acre skiers’ playground that interconnects with Snowbird in Utah’s Wasatch.

-Alta is a classic, now snowboarders allowed, this time revered terrain is hearty and homey, with some old lifts and some new, same goes for the clientele – core Altans are a bit crusty, but the cool young skiers have discovered Alta’s great terrain too.
+Alta is a classic, now snowboarders allowed, this time revered terrain is hearty and homey, with some old lifts and some new, same goes for the clientele – core Altans are a bit crusty, but the cool young skiers have discovered Alta’s great terrain and copious snow too.

-Since 1939, when it cost $.25 for single chair rides, Alta attracts the best skiers in the world for the venerable steep chutes and wide open powder bowls.
+Since 1938, when it cost $.25 for single chair rides, Alta has attracted the best skiers in the world for the venerable steep chutes and wide open powder bowls.

-Alta gets over 500 inches of snow annually of Utah’s patented “greatest snow on earth,” just 45 minutes to the major Salt Lake City airport up Little Cottonwood Canyon.
+Alta gets over 500 inches of snow annually of Utah’s patented “greatest snow on earth.”
+Alta is just 45 minutes to the major Salt Lake City airport up Little Cottonwood Canyon.
 The canyon can be black-diamond designation too when the snow is dumping.
 Alta is big mountain skiing, close to a major metropolis, but once you arrive – you feel world’s away in this deep steep canyon.

-Snowboarders keep testing Alta’s ban on boarding, a 2014 lawsuit by snowboarders questioned how US Forest land use could be selective, or exclusive to elitist skiers.
-The court ruled that the case has yet to show merit and continues to Alta to proclaim itself a skiers-only mountain.
+Snowboarders are not allowed at Alta, but they keep testing the ban, questioning how US Forest land use could be selective, or exclusive to elitist skiers.
+Court cases have yet to show merit and judges continue to Alta to proclaim itself a skiers-only mountain.
 Hey, there’s only three in the country!
 Sorry shredders, don’t come knocking at Deer Valley either.
 For purist skiers, its very cool to be in this dramatic snow-laden canyon surrounded by one-minded two-plankers, no blind-side boarders.